-Dr. Minniti is an expert in performing breast augmentation in Beverly Hills and the surrounding California area.
+Dr. Minniti is an expert in performing breast augmentation in Beverly Hills and the surrounding California areas.

-BREAST AUGMENTATIONS SURGERY IN BEVERLY HILLS OR LOS ANGELES, CA
+BREAST AUGMENTATIONS SURGERY IN BEVERLY HILLS AND LOS ANGELES

 Breast augmentation, or breast enhancement, is the most common cosmetic plastic surgical procedure performed today.
 Although fat transfer has been in the news lately as an alternative to breast implants, the science of fat transfer, along with the use of stem cells, is still in its infancy, and reliable and quantifiable breast augmentation is not yet obtainable by this method.
 Breast implants are therefore the safest and most effective way to perform breast augmentation in Beverly Hills.

 Also known as augmentation mammoplasty, breast augmentation will make a woman's breasts larger, firmer, and more symmetrical.
 Attributes that good candidates for breast implant augmentation have include:

 - Subjective feeling that your breasts are too small

 - Unwillingness to wear form-fitting tops or bathing suits due to feeling self conscious

 - Loss of breast size, shape or feel due to weight loss or childbirth

 - Asymmetry of breast size, where one breast is larger than the other